SvenJuergens/weather_widget/README.md

 > A simple Dashboard Widget that displays the current weather.
 So you don't actually need to go outside or open the curtains.

 An extension strongly inspired by [Bolt Weather Widget](https://github.com/bobdenotter/weatherwidget). :) many thanks therefore to [Bob the Otter](https://github.com/bobdenotter) and [Michael Schams](https://github.com/schams-net/) for some hints in the implementation in TYPO3.
+All pictures come from unsplash.

 Installation: